automl/SMAC3/docs/pages/examples/python/gb_non_deterministic.rst

 We optimize a GradientBoosting on an artificially created binary classification dataset.
 The results are not deterministic so we need to evaluate each configuration multiple times.
+To ensure fair comparison, SMAC will only sample from a fixed set of random seeds and apply them to control the randomness of the function to be evaluated.

-To evaluate undeterministic function, we need to set "deterministic" as "false".
+To evaluate undeterministic functions, we need to set "deterministic" as "false".
 Additional to the configuration, the function should make use of the seed parameter as well.